microsoft/SQL_LogScout/README.md

     - "DeleteDefaultFolder" - will cause the default \output folder to be deleted and recreated
     - "NewCustomFolder"  - will cause the creation of a new folder in the format *\output_ddMMyyhhmmss*.
 If a previous collection created an \output folder, then that folder will be preserved when NewCustomFolder option is used.

 1. **DiagStartTime** - specify the time when you want SQL LogScout to start data collection in the future.
 If the time is older than or equal to current time, data collection starts immediately.
 Format to use is "yyyy-MM-dd hh:mm:ss" (in quotes).
-For example: "2020-10-27 19:26:00".
+For example: "2020-10-27 19:26:00" or "07-07-2021" (if you want to specify a date in the past without regard for a time).

 1. **DiagStopTime** - specify the time when you want SQL LogScout to stop data collection in the future.
 If the time is older than or equal to current time, data collection stops immediately.
 Format to use is "yyyy-MM-dd hh:mm:ss" (in quotes).
-For example: "2020-10-27 19:26:00".
+For example: "2020-10-27 19:26:00" or "07-07-2021" (if you want to specify a date in the past without regard for a time).

 1. **InteractivePrompts** - possible values are:
      - Quiet - suppresses possible prompts for data input.
 Selecting Quiet mode implicitly selects "Y" to all the screens that requires an agreement to proceed.